 Mammals are warm-blooded animals -- meaning they do not rely on an outside source for heat -- with fur.
 These animals are also capable of giving birth to offspring.
 Some mammals are carnivorous: black bear, long-tailed weasel, Canada lynx, red fox and river otter.

 Other mammals are herbivorous: whitetail deer, moose and beaver.
-New York has two aerial mammals – little brown bat and Indiana bat – and marine mammals in the Atlantic Ocean near New York's shoreline; New York's marine mammals include sperm whales, blue whales and humpback whales.
+New York has two aerial mammals – little brown bat and Indiana bat – and marine mammals in the Atlantic Ocean near New York's shoreline.
+New York's marine mammals include sperm whales, blue whales and humpback whales.

 New York's bird species include sea birds and arboreal birds.
-Arboreal birds – species that usually nest in forests – in New York include the American woodcock, red-headed woodpeckers, sedge wren and whip-poor-will.
-Among New York's freshwater wetlands birds are the great blue heron, double-breasted cormorant and Canada goose, while the Empire State's seabird population features least terns, seaside sparrows and piping plovers.
+Arboreal birds – species that usually nest in forests – in New York include the American woodcock, red-headed woodpeckers, sedge wren, and whip-poor-will.
+Among New York's freshwater wetlands birds are the great blue heron, double-breasted cormorant, and the Canada goose, while the Empire State's seabird population features least terns, seaside sparrows and piping plovers.